Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Introduction

-Known examples of compact hyperk\"{a}hler manifolds are K3 surfaces, the Hilbert schemes of K3 surfaces, and generalized Kummer varieties of abelian surfaces described by Beauville~\cite{Beauville83}.
-We also have two explicit descriptions for compact hyperk\"{a}hler manifolds of complex dimension 4 due to Beauville--Donagi~\cite{BD} and Debarre--Voisin~\cite{DV} even though these are deformation-equivalent to the second Hilbert scheme of a K3 surface of genus 8 and 12, respectively.
+Known examples of compact hyperk\"{a}hler manifolds are K3 surfaces, the Hilbert schemes of $n$ points on K3 surfaces, and generalized Kummer varieties of abelian surfaces described by Beauville~\cite{Beauville83}.
+We also have two explicit descriptions for compact hyperk\"{a}hler manifolds of complex dimension 4 due to Beauville--Donagi~\cite{BD} and Debarre--Voisin~\cite{DV} even though these are deformation-equivalent to the Hilbert square of a K3 surface of genus 8 and 12, respectively.
 Beauville and Donagi proved that the variety of complex lines on a smooth cubic hypersurface in the complex projective space $\mathbb P^5$ is hyperk\"{a}hler, and it can be described as the zero locus of a general global section of the third symmetric power $S^3 \mathcal U^*$ of the dual universal subbundle of the complex Grassmannian $\Gr(2, 6)$.
 Debarre and Voisin gave another example of compact hyperk\"{a}hler fourfolds as the zero locus of a general global section of the third exterior power $\Exterior^3 \mathcal U^*$ of the dual universal subbundle of the Grassmannian $\Gr(6, 10)$.
 We might expect to find another example of compact hyperk\"{a}hler fourfolds arising as the zero loci of general global sections of equivariant vector bundles over rational homogeneous varieties $G/P$.
-Here, $G$ is a complex semisimple Lie group and $P \subset G$ is a parabolic subgroup.
-However, the actual results are far from what we expect.
+Here, $G$ is a complex semisimple Lie group and $P \subset G$ is a maximal parabolic subgroup, that is, $P$ is a maximal proper parabolic subgroup with respect to inclusion.
+We note that $G/P$ is a rational homogeneous variety of Picard number one if and only if $P$ is maximal.
+However, the actual results are far from this expectation.